certator/tuxguitar_mod/README.md

 [TuxGuitar](http://tuxguitar.herac.com.ar/) is a multitrack tablature editor and player written in Java [SWT](http://www.eclipse.org/swt/).

+This fork of TuxGuitar feature a build process with [Maven](http://http://maven.apache.org/), and some improvments here there.
+For example you can now load a tuning for Ukulele, instead of editing strings one by one.

-This branch is a full rework of the build process with [Maven](http://http://maven.apache.org/), which is not especially a good idea for JNI modules :-D Anyway, help to improve it is welcome.
+Using only Maven for building is maybe not especially a good idea with JNI modules :-D Anyway, right now, it works with Ubuntu.
+Help to improve portability is welcome.

-Right now, only tested with Ubuntu.

 Build Java
 ----------